 Have you ever used the fresh variety before?
 How do you like to use it in dishes?
 Let us know all about your own escapades with this rhizome in the comments below!

-And make sure to read more about creating your own unique flavor ideas with all of our herb and spice guides.
+Read more about creating your own unique flavor ideas with our other helpful articles that profile ingredients, specifically all of our herb and spice guides!
+Read these next for further tasty inspiration:

 The staff at Foodal are not medical professionals and this article should not be construed as medical advice.
 Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.